-The Samsung Galaxy S10 Plus is the almost-everything-included Samsung phone you really want – if you can afford it and handle its massive display.
+The Samsung Galaxy S10 Plus is the almost-everything-included Samsung phone you really want – if you can afford it and handle its massive 6.4-inch display.

 We've seen some of these ideas before from Huawei and LG.
-But the S10 Plus is an amalgam of hallmark features in rival handsets with a dose of first-to-launch features like faster Wi-Fi 6 and an HDR10+ screen.
+But the S10 Plus is an amalgam of hallmark features in rival handsets with a dose of first-to-launch aspects like faster Wi-Fi 6 and an HDR10+ screen.
 It's the best overall package in among big pricey, smartphones.

 - Launched March 8 after a February 20 announcement

 - 128GB version: $999 / £899 / AU$1,499

 - 512GB version: $1,249 / £1,099 / AU$1,849

 - 1TB/12GB RAM edition: $1,599 / £1,399 / AU$2,399

 Dimensions: 157.6 x 74.1 x 7.8mm